logicor/blog.io/aboutme.md

 ![me](http://oybqmhgid.bkt.clouddn.com/me.jpg)

 Hi, I am NanJ.
 As a Bachelor of physics at Xi'an Jiaotong University, I received a particularly well-rounded mathematics and computing education.
 My interest in computer science field began while I was in college.
 I tried to teach myself programming, and then won the first prize when I participated in the school mathematical modeling contest.
 Then I went to North China University of Technology for a master’s degree in Signal and Information Processing.After the master’s education, I worked for one year and later applied for the PhD study at Xian Jiaotong University.
 But I finally found out that I was still fascinated with the research of computer science, for which I quit the PhD study and turned to my research interest.
+My research interests are machine learning, data analysis and statistics.

 # Education